typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-non-null-asserted-nullish-coalescing.md

 ## When Not To Use It

-If you are not using TypeScript 3.7 (or greater), then you will not need to use this rule, as the operator is not supported.
+If you are not using TypeScript 3.7 (or greater), then you will not need to use this rule, as the nullish coalescing operator is not supported.

 ## Further Reading